MachineLemonade/docs/docs/ee-migrating-v8.md

 We'll walk through migrating all your DAG data to your new environment in this guide.

+**Note:** You can only migrate over Postgres data for instances running Airflow 1.10.1

 1) Backup your database.
 Most managed databases (RDS, CloudSQL, etc.) are automatically backed up at a regular interval, but it might help to do so manually just incase.